Jemurai/simplyautom8d/README.md

 Use the instructions here to set up slack webhooks: https://api.slack.com/messaging/webhooks

-We called our Slack application `Simple Intel`.
+We called our Slack application `Simply Autom8d`.

 We set up a `#threat-intel` channel in our slack.